AvivBeery/RHCA-K8S-WORKSHOP-EXAM/part1/part 1.md

 c.
 Replicas: 2
 kubectl create deploy shr-web-app --image  kodekloud/webapp-color --replicas=2

-Create a static pod named static-busybox on the master node that uses the busybox image and the command sleep 1000
+8.Create a static pod named static-busybox on the master node that uses the busybox image and the command sleep 1000
 a.
 Name: static-busybox
 b.
 Image: busybox